Mississippi Writer and Artist

 Favorite Artist or Band: Can’t pick just one—

 Favorite Book: Laurie likes reading metaphysical works and her favorite author in that genre is Thomas Hora.
-She likes the writing styles of both Sam Keen and Frederick Buechner as well.
-Her favorite book from a literature standpoint?
-Can’t pick just one—A Farewell to Arms by Hemingway, Return of the Native by Thomas Hardy, John Fowles’ The Collector and Willie Morris’s My Dog Skip are high on her list.
+She admires the poetic writing styles of Sam Keen and Frederick Buechner.
+Her favorite book?
+Can’t pick just one—Walking on Water by Madeleine L’engle, Falling Through Space by Ellen Gilchrist, and Letters to a Young Poet by Rainer Maria Rilke are high on her list.
+A Farewell to Arms by Hemingway, Return of the Native by Thomas Hardy, The Collector by John Fowles, and

 BOOKS BY LAURIE PARKER